 I also spent some of my time in Helsinki taking street portraits for Elle magazine in the UK and found everyone so friendly (and super stylish).
 The lady below had a vintage 1960’s Marimekko dress – a classic vintage Finnish brand who still create arresting textile designs today.

-I also did some work for Visit Finland capturing individuals at the market and thought this market trader was a complete vision
+I also did some work for Visit Finland capturing individuals at the market and thought this market trader was such a lovely vision in her floral hat

 More Finnish posts to come soon anyway – Finnish design, vintage children’s book illustrators, architect Alvar Aalto’s house and getting lost in forests…